.

 Club Atletico River Plate

 Club Atletico River Plate, known also as River Plate or simply River, is an Argentine sports club best known for its football team, established in 1901.
-Its home base is the Buenos Aires neighborhood of Nunez, and it plays at the Estadio Monumental Antonio Vespucio Liberti.
-It's the 9th soccer club in the All-Time Club World Ranking and the 1st in America, according to the International Federation of Football History and Statistics (IFFHS)
+The club is based in the Buenos Aires neighborhood of Nunez, and play at the Estadio Monumental Antonio Vespucio Liberti.
+River is the 9th football club in the All-Time (1.1.1991 - 31.12.2009) Club World Ranking and the 1st in America, according to the International Federation of Football History and Statistics (IFFHS).

 "River Plate" is sometimes used as the English name for the Rio de la Plata, the river on which Buenos Aires sits.
 It is believed that, in the club's early days, one of the founders (Martinez) observed sailors playing impromptu football games in the port of Buenos Aires next to crates marked "The River Plate", hence the club name.

 River has always been one of the most important teams of South America.
-They have combined to win 37 official tournaments which includes 32 Argentine League titles, 2 Copa Libertadores, and a World title in 1986.
-In 1986 River Plate fans had the distinction of watching River win the league title, Copa Libertadores, Interamerican Cup, Intercontinental Cup, as well as Argentina's triumph in the 1986 FIFA World Cup.
+They have combined to win 38 official tournaments which includes 33 Argentine League titles, 2 Copa Libertadores , a Supercopa (1997) and an Intercontinental title (1986).
+In 1986 River Plate fans had the distinction of watching River win the league title, Copa Libertadores, Interamerican Cup, Intercontinental Cup, as well as Argentina's triumph in the 1986 FIFA World Cup with Hector Enrique, Nery Pumpido, Oscar Ruggeri.

 History

-In the early 1930s, River acquired Bernabe Ferreyra from Tigre for a then unheard of sum, and paid mostly in gold.
+With the onset of professionalism in the early 1930s, River acquired Bernabe Ferreyra, "La Fiera" (the fierce), from Tigre for a then unheard of sum, and paid mostly in gold.
 The club became known as Los Millonarios ("The Millionaires").
+They won the league title in 1932 (beating Independiente in the final), 1936 and 1937.

 In the 1940s Alfredo Di Stefano and 1950s Eduardo Omar Sivori played for River before moving on to become stars in Europe - Sivori for Juventus and Di Stefano for Real Madrid.
 Some River players, including Di Stefano, had stints in the Colombian El dorado "pirate" league, which was not recognised by FIFA, when it was the world's wealthiest.